OWL Arena

-OWL Arena, formerly Gerry Weber Stadion, is a multi-purpose indoor sports arena, located in Halle, North Rhine-Westphalia, in Germany.
+OWL Arena, formerly Gerry Weber Stadion, is a multi-purpose stadium, located in Halle, North Rhine-Westphalia, in Germany.
 The capacity of the arena is 12,300 people and it opened in 1993.

 In early 2020, a consortium of 13 sponsors became owner of the venue and its name was changed to OWL Arena.

 Facilities

 The stadium has a retractable roof which can be closed in 88 seconds, which rules out the risk of tennis matches having to be suspended because of rain.
+It is one of the few grass court tennis venues around.
 The stadium is heated and also used for other sport events (handball, basketball, prisonball, volleyball and boxing), TV shows and concerts.
-It is one of the few grass court tennis tournaments around.

 Halle Gerry-Weber-Stadion railway station is located 500m from the stadium on the Osnabrück to Bielefeld railway line.

 Events

-It hosts the Halle Open every year in June.
+The tennis arena hosts the Halle Open every year in June.
 On 2 April 2005, Irish vocal pop band Westlife held a concert for their The No 1's Tour supporting their album ...Allow Us to Be Frank.

 In January 2007, several games of the Handball World Championship took place there; most of them were sold out with 11,000 spectators.